mrudorfer/jogramop-framework/README.md

 pip install git+https://github.com/mrudorfer/burg-toolkit@dev
 ```

+Potential issue:
-I got a cdktree/numpy bug after `import burg_toolkit`, which was resolved by reinstalling numpy and numba.
+If a cdktree/numpy bug comes up after `import burg_toolkit`, it can be resolved by reinstalling numpy and numba.

-There may be some issues when installing on linux.. will test to make platform-independent.

-### robots & scenarios
+### recreation of scenarios

-We use the franka panda robot, and you can start it up `with_platform=True` to get it mounted on a mobile platform
-that can move with two linear axes.
-This is to mimic a mobile manipulator.
-Without the platform, the base is just
-fixed on the ground.

-There are two scenarios:
-- `sugarbox_free.yaml`: The sugarbox with no obstacles.
-- `sugarbox_verticalgap_20cm.yaml`: Sugarbox in same pose, but vertical walls with a gap.

-### scenario.py
-- script to show the scenarios, robots and graspin points
-> python3.10 scenario.py
+todo -- organise scripts and write instructions